adi1090x/polybar-themes/README.md

 ## FYI

-- You may need to edit these config files, incase you want to change the position, size etc.
+- You may need to edit these config files, in case you want to change the position, size etc.
-- Scripts and fonts also included in this repo.
+- Scripts and fonts are also included in this repo.
 - More themes will be added by time.